 composer install again.

-After composer is done, you can navigate to your machine’s IP in port 8080 (ex: http://127.0.0.1:8080/ ) ; you should get a message saying: Hello from Flyimg! and a small homepage of flyimg already working.
+You can navigate to your machine’s IP in port 8080 (ex: http://127.0.0.1:8080/ ) ; you should get a message saying: Hello from Flyimg! and a small homepage of flyimg already working.
 If you get any errors at this stage it’s most likely that composer has not finished installing or skipped something.

 You can test your image resizing service by navigating to: http://127.0.0.1:8080/upload/w_130,h_113,q_90/https://www.mozilla.org/media/img/firefox/firefox-256.e2c1fc556816.jpg